East campus/Kendall gateway urban design study

 - enhancing the existing Kendall Square innovation cluster by providing space for new innovative academic initiatives and commercial enterprises;

-- creating a lively urban environment by developing a destination gathering and arrival place with amenities and services and active streetscapes for all;
+- creating a lively and sustainable urban environment by developing a destination gathering and arrival place with amenities and services and active streetscapes for all;

 - establishing a vibrant new gateway and connective links between MIT, the central business district, and the Cambridge community; and

-- creating an overall development plan that is comprehensive and feasible.
+- creating an overall development plan that is comprehensive, feasible, and economically viable.

 In 2009, MIT began working with Elkus|Manfredi Architects to create a conceptual approach to development in the east campus.
 Over the next three years, the Institute engaged in a community-wide effort to align the interests of a broad group of stakeholders around a future vision for the area.

 In October 2012, the Faculty Task Force on Community Engagement in 2030 Planning, appointed by Provost Chris Kaiser, recommended that a comprehensive urban design plan for the east campus be completed if and when MIT received zoning approval for this area from the City of Cambridge.